-Use the data in the following table to use the ip ospf bfd command.
+The following table defines parameters for the ip ospf bfd command.

-Table 46:
+Table 48:

 Variable Value {slot/port[/sub-port][-slot/port[/ sub-port]][,]} Identifies the slot and port in one of the following formats: a single slot and port (slot/port), a range of slots and ports (slot/port-slot/port), or a series of slots and ports (slot/port,slot/port,slot/port).
 If the platform supports channelization and the port is channelized, you must also specify the subport in the format slot/port/sub-port. <1-4059> Specifies the VLAN ID in the range of 1 to 4059.
 By default, VLAN IDs 1 to 4059 are configurable and the system reserves VLAN IDs 4060 to 4094 for internal use.
 On switches that support the vrf-scaling and spbm-config-mode boot configuration flags, if you enable these flags, the system also reserves VLAN IDs 3500 to 3998.
 VLAN ID 1 is the default VLAN and you cannot create or delete VLAN ID 1.